SignalK/SensESP/docs/pages/additional_resources/add-ons.md

 This page lists different add-ons and other projects related to SensESP.

-If you want to have your own project added to the list, [make a PR](https://github.com/SignalK/SensESP/pulls) or [create an issue](https://github.com/SignalK/SensESP/issues) for it.
-(BAS: I don't think this is how someone would add a project to this list.
-I think each thing on this list is going to be its own repo.
-Discuss w/ @mairas.)
+If you want to have your own project added to the list, [create an issue](https://github.com/SignalK/SensESP/issues) requesting that it be added, or [make a PR](https://github.com/SignalK/SensESP/pulls) to modify this page (/SensESP/docs/pages/additional_resources/add-ons.md).

 # Sensor Libraries